ietf-wg-privacypass/base-drafts/draft-ietf-privacypass-protocol.md

 ## Issuer Configuration {#public-issuer-configuration}

 Issuers are configured with Private and Public Key pairs, each denoted skI and pkI, respectively, used to produce tokens.
-Each key pair MUST be generated as as a valid 4096-bit RSA private key according to [TODO].
-The key identifier for a keypair (skI, pkI), denoted `key_id`, is computed as SHA256(encoded_key), where encoded_key is a DER-encoded SubjectPublicKeyInfo object carrying pkI.
+Each key pair SHALL be generated as as specified in FIPS 186-4 {{?DSS=DOI.10.6028/NIST.FIPS.186-4}}.

+The key identifier for a keypair (skI, pkI), denoted `key_id`, is computed as SHA256(encoded_key), where encoded_key is a DER-encoded SubjectPublicKeyInfo (SPKI) object carrying pkI.
+The SPKI object MUST use the RSASSA-PSS OID {{RFC5756}}, which specifies the hash algorithm and salt size.
+The salt size MUST match the output size of the hash function associated with the public key and token type.

 # Security considerations